OpenDSA/OpenDSA/RST/en/Glossary.rst

       A theoretical construct for modeling the behavior of algorithms.
       Each point at which the algorithm makes a decision (such as an if statement) is modeled by a branch in the tree that represents the algorithms behavior.
+      Decision trees can be used in
+      :term:`lower bounds proofs <lower bounds proof>`,
-Decision trees can be used in lower bounds proofs, such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.
+      such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.

    degree